jphaupt/phisquared/about.md

 # About page

+TODO update this page, remove the blog (at least for now)

 This is where I'll be writing some stuff about the website and myself.
-See [this blog post](blog/2020-06-30-hello_world.md) for a brief explanation.
+See [this blog post](../blog/2020-06-30-hello_world) for a brief explanation.
 <!---
 TODO: make title area smaller in y-direction.
 TODO: make margins for main text smaller